Choosing Light Fixtures

 It is important to distinguish halogen torchiere floor lamps from the other halogen lighting discussed above.
 These fixtures, which became popular in the 1990s for providing pleasing indirect light at a low up-front cost, are actually quite inefficient and costly, since they consume 300–600 watts of electricity yet direct the light to the ceiling.
 These light fixtures pose a fire hazard due to the extremely hot temperatures produced by their high-wattage bulbs.

 Fortunately, as of January 2006, efficiency standards ban the manufacture of lamps that consume more than 190 watts, thereby eliminating harmful halogen torchieres.
-If you currently have a halogen torchiere in your home, replace it with a torchiere designed for use with fluorescent lamps or LEDs that feature full-dimming or three-stage dimming (three light levels) and are much safer than halogen floor lamps, while using only a fraction of the electricity.
+If you currently have a halogen torchiere in your home, replace it with a torchiere designed for use with LEDs that feature full-dimming or three-stage dimming (three light levels) and are much safer than halogen floor lamps, while using only a fraction of the electricity.

 Outdoor Lighting